-Journalism is challenging, but here are some apps to help you be better at it and manage everything.
-As a journalist, you are always on a quest to find new stories; to make your job easier, we have selected various apps for your iPhone and iPad from appropriate categories to assist you.
+Journalism is challenging, but some apps help you be better at it and manage everything.
+As a journalist, you are always on a quest to find new stories; to make your job easier.
+That’s why we have selected valuable journalism apps for iPhone and iPad from appropriate categories to assist you.
 Let’s check it out.

 - Note Taking Apps